HermesBoots/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## Back to the Future
 Changing the working directory to a previous one using an unusual option accepted by `cd`.

+## Lists
+Listing the files, including hidden ones, from multiple directories at once by giving multiple arguments to `ls`.